-The power steering fluid reservoir is toward the rear of the engine, on the driver's side.
+The power steering fluid reservoir is located toward the front of the engine, on the driver's side.

 When to Check Power Steering Fluid

 It is not necessary to regularly check power steering fluid unless you suspect there is a leak in the system or you hear an unusual noise.
 A fluid loss in this system could indicate a problem.
 Have the system inspected and repaired.